|Unit||Credits||Academic sector||Period||Academic staff|

 2) Making autonomous judgments and engaging in independent reasoning;

 3) Developing communication skills in the following areas: participating in guided discussions, generating and explaining ideas and defending these through arguments, and possibly delivering short presentations;

 4) Enacting autonomous learning skills through the development of an appropriate study and interpretation methodology in relation to both texts and contexts.

-MODULE 2 The course aims to introduce the students to the history of the nineteenth and twentieth century philosophy.
+MODULE 2 The course aims to introduce students to the history of nineteenth and twentieth century philosophy.
 At the end of the course, students will be requested to show knowledge and understanding of the presented authors and texts.
 The course aims to provide the students with an overview of the main authors and major schools of contemporary philosophy.
 It also aims to teach the correct use of philosophical terminology and the critical use of the original texts, with the final purpose of understanding key philosophical concepts and problems.

 MM: MODULO I